umassos/decarbonization-potential/readme.md

 ## Carbon Savings Upper Bound Analysis
-The aim of this repository is to provide the source code that reproduce the results of the following work:
+The aim of this repository is to provide the code to reproduce the results of the following work:

 > Sukprasert, Thanathorn and Souza, Abel and Bashir, Noman and Irwin, David and Shenoy, Prashant, "On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud", in the 19th European Conference on Computer Systems (EuroSys)

-We conduct a detailed trace-driven analysis to understand the benefits and limitations of spatiotemporal workload scheduling for cloud workloads with different characteristics, e.g., job duration, deadlines, SLOs, memory footprint, etc., based on hourly variations in energy's carbon-intensity over three years across 123 distinct regions, which encompass most major cloud sites.
+In this work, we conduct a detailed trace-driven analysis to understand the benefits and limitations of spatiotemporal workload scheduling for cloud workloads with different characteristics, e.g., job duration, deadlines, SLOs, memory footprint, etc., based on hourly variations in energy's carbon-intensity over three years across 123 distinct regions, which encompass most major cloud sites.
 For more information, please refer to the paper.

 ***

 ### Configurations
 We run this experiment with
-* Ubuntu 20.04.6
+* Ubuntu 20.04+
 * Python 3.8+

+However, this codebase should work on any Unix based system with Python 3.8+ installed.

 #### Python Modules
 * pandas